yamanmhj/MLProjectStructureYaman/README.md

 - Custom `Exception` class ensures meaningful error messages for smooth debugging.

 ---
-##This is just my first try to making a modular project to run a machine learning model.
-This seved as my reference for other projects.
+### This is just my first try to making a modular project to run a machine learning model.
+This served as my reference for other projects.
+Here I revised python, solved issues of imports and applying python exports, learned about creating artifacts to store model (though not commited here).